PFython/cleverdict/README.md

 ## 4. EXPORTING FROM CLEVERDICT

-To return a regular Python `dict` of `CleverDict`'s raw data:
+To return a regular Python `dict` from `CleverDict`'s main data dictionary:

     >>> x.to_dict()
     {'name': 'Percival'}

-You can export to JSON with (\*Shock!\*) `.to_json()` but all your nested values must be capable of being serialised to JSON individually, so may have to convert things like Python sets and custom objects first or use they `ignore=` argument to exclude the problem makers entirely:
+You can export to JSON with `.to_json()` but be aware that your nested values/objects will not be touched, and must therefore be capable of being serialised to JSON individually.
+If they're not essential to your output, you can simply add the  `ignore=` argument to exclude them entirely:

     >>> x.to_json()
     '{\n    "name": "Percival"\n}'